SANdood/Ecobee-Suite/README.md

 - Temporarily Disable app without having to delete and recreate!

+## <a name="features-quiet-time-sa">`Quiet Time` Helper</a> *New!*
+The `ecobee Suite Quiet Time` Helper SmartApp allows you to automatically turn off or change some or all of the following HVAC system settings, based on the (configurable) off/on state of a specific (real or virtual) Switch:
+- Turn Off HVAC altogether
+- Change the HVAC Mode (auto, cool, heat)
+- Turn off the HVAC Fan
+- Adjust the heating/cooling setpoints
+- Turn off the HVAC's humidifier
+- Turn off the HVAC's dehumidifier

+When the aforementioned Quiet Time switch state changes back to (on/off), some or all of the above changes are reverted.

+#### <a name="qt-virtual-switch">Using a Virtual Switch with Quiet Time</a>
+While `Quiet Time` can be triggered by any SmartThings Switch device, it is perhaps most useful to trigger it using a Virtual Switch.
+SmartThings now provides a standard `Virtual Device Creator` in the **SmartApps Marketplace**, int the "+ More" section.
+So you simply need to install and run this to create a Virtual Switch (I suggest naming it `Quiet Time`).
+Then simply configure this Helper to invoke Quiet Time actions when the virtual switch is turned on, and you're all set.
+Then add turning on this Virtual Switch to your Watch TV routine, or as an action for your SmartThings-integrated Harmony remote.

+If you have Alexa (or Google Home), you even say "Alexa, turn on Quiet Time" and smile when your HVAC shifts into peaceful existence!

+N.B., The use case for this new Helper came from a user whose HVAC system is rather noisy when the humidifier runs - enough so that it was hard to hear the TV on "movie night."
+He asked for the ability to automatically turn off the humidifier when the TV was turned on; from that was born the notion of this new Quiet Time Helper (and the ability to control the humidifier/dehumidifier).
+I'm sure there are several other use cases that can leverage `Quiet Time.`

 ## <a name="features-routines-sa">`Mode/Routine/Program` Helper</a>
 The `ecobee Suite Routines` Helper SmartApp provides the ability to change the running Program (Comfort Setting) when a SmartThings Mode is changed (for example, by running a Routine) or a Routine is run.